The AeroGarden strawberry are an absolute treat. Fresh strawberries are sweet and succulent.

 Since you’ll be frequently adding liquid nutrients, you may want to look at the 1 liter size of Liquid Plant Food, because it can provide over 100 AeroGarden feedings.

-- Patented, pH buffering system great for all hydroponic applications
+- Liquid plant food contains a pH buffering system great for houseplants and all hydroponic gardening applications for consistent, fast growth

 Besides keeping an eye on the water and nutrient levels, here are the factors that can a difference to the quality of your plants: